Powerful typhoon rips off roofs, floods parts of Philippines

-MANILA, Philippines (AP) — A powerful typhoon ripped off tin roofs, flooded low-lying villages and damaged an airport overnight and early Tuesday as it blew through a Philippine region where tens of thousands of villagers had fled to safety.
+MANILA, Philippines (AP) — A powerful typhoon was blowing across the Philippines on Tuesday after slamming ashore overnight in an eastern province, damaging houses and an airport and knocking out power after tens of thousands of people fled for safer ground.

-Typhoon Kammuri was forecast to blow near Mindoro island province south of the Manila metropolis by the afternoon before passing into the South China Sea.
-Manila’s international airport was closing during the expected peak of the typhoon’s effects at midday, with flights canceled or diverted.

-Philippine forecasters said after daybreak the typhoon had maximum sustained winds of 155 kilometers (96 miles) per hour and gusts of up to 190 kph (118 mph).
-Warnings of prolonged heavy rainfall and storm surges of up to 3 meters (nearly 10 feet) prompted evacuations of nearly 90,000 people from coastal and low-lying areas prone to flash floods and landslides, according to the Office of Civil Defense.
+Typhoon Kammuri blew into Gubat town in Sorsogon province before midnight then barreled westward through Quezon province Tuesday morning, ripping off roofs, knocking out power and flooding low-lying villages.
+It had maximum sustained winds of 155 kilometers (96 miles) per hour and gusts of up to 235 kph (146 miles) as it headed toward a cluster of island provinces and coastal regions lying south of Manila.

 Albay province is home to the Mount Mayon volcano, which is famous for its near-perfect cone and has erupted about 50 times in the last 500 years.
 Its last significant eruption was in early 2018 and prompted tens of thousands of people to evacuate nearby villages.